oracle-livelabs/apex/apex-professional-hol11/2-improving-products.md

 ## Introduction

-In this Lab, you learn how to improve the Products page by adding new facets and customizing the cards.
+This lab focuses on enhancing the Products page of the Online Shopping Application.
+You’ll learn how to make the page more user-friendly by adding facets to improve search functionality, customizing the cards for better product presentation, and implementing dynamic actions to improve interactivity.
+By the end of this lab, customers will have an easier time finding products, viewing details, and managing their shopping carts.

 *Please note that customers can quickly identify the products already added to the shopping cart.*